ICalmPersonI/Android-CircularMenu/doc.md

 - `setCenterButtonPressedColor(color: Int)` Sets the color of the central button when pressed using an integer value representing the color.

+- `setCenterButtonCurrentColorById(@ColorRes colorId: Int) ` Sets the current color of the central button when pressed, based on the provided color resource ID.

+- `setCenterButtonCurrentColor(color: Int)` Sets the current color of the central button when pressed using an integer value representing the color.

 - `setOnSectorClickListener(listener: (CircularMenu, sectorIndex: Int) -> Unit)` Overrides the `onSectorClickListener`.
 ```kotlin
 setOnSectorClickListener { view, sectorIndex ->